top of page

-Bechdel Theatre is a Community Interest Company born from a twitter account I created in 2015, inspired by the Bechdel Test and the work of Alison Bechdel.
+Bechdel Theatre is a Community Interest Company born from a twitter account I started in 2015 inspired by the Bechdel Test and work of Alison Bechdel.

-Now co-run by me and Pippa Sa, Bechdel Theatre uses social media, podcasting, blogging, stickers, workshops, audience engagement, and performance events to support, amplify and connect people of marginalised genders in and through the performing arts.
+Now co-run by me and Pippa Sa, Bechdel Theatre exists to support, amplify and connect people of marginalised genders in and through the performing arts.

 🎧 Listen to Bechdel Theatre Podcast